garrettgman/connect-cloud-great-tables-course/.github/steps/3-requirements.md

 ## Step 3: Add a requirements.txt file

-_Nice work finishing your python chunk! :sparkles:_
+_Nice work finishing your Python chunk! :sparkles:_

 Now, when someone renders your Quarto doc, it will emit an HTML report that looks like this.

 <img src="/images/finished-report.png" width="600"/>

 You could render the report yourself, locally.
 See how [here](https://quarto.org/docs/get-started/authoring/vscode.html#rendering).
-But we are going to publish this repository to Connect Cloud.
-Connect Cloud will render the report for us in the cloud and display the results at a URL.
+But we are going to publish this repository to Posit Connect Cloud.
+Posit Connect Cloud will render the report for you in the cloud and display the results at a URL.

-To do that, Connect Cloud will need to set up a Python environment that can run our code.
-We can tell Connect Cloud which packages to install by creating a `requirements.txt` file.
+To do that, Posit Connect Cloud will need to set up a Python environment that can run your code.
+You can tell Posit Connect Cloud which packages to install by creating a `requirements.txt` file.

 **What is a `requirements.txt` file**: By convention, when Python users share a project, they include a file named `requirements.txt` that lists the names of the packages used by the project.
-Other python users can quickly install these packages with a command like:
+Other Python users can quickly install these packages with a command like:

 ```
 pip install -r /path/to/requirements.txt